Plastic materials

 Density

-Plastics are light, with a density similar to that of water (1 kg/litre)
+Plastics are light, with a density similar to that of water (1 kg/liter)

-Some plastics are manufactured with gas bubbles inside to achieve very low density and good thermal insulation.
+Some plastics are manufactured with gas bubbles inside to ensure that they have very low density and are good thermal insulators.
 For example, polyurethane foam or expanded polystyrene (white cork) have this structure.

 Response to light